-And, as a licensed radioamateur, callsign PA0PZD, I am trying to make contacts with other radio amateurs with these restored equipment.
+And, as a licensed radio amateur, callsign PA0 PZD, I am also trying to make contacts with other radio amateurs with these restored equipment.
 It is amazing, that these old fashioned, more then 65 years old, radio’s still doing very well, comparing them with the modern radio’s of today.
 Of course, frequency bands are more crowdy today with all kind of signals, then at that time, also the technical standard at that time was less then today.

 My special interest is the radio equipment in the various radio nets, used by the British Airbornes at the Battle of Arnhem, september 1944.
 Arnhem was the Market part of operation Market Garden, while the south part of the river Rine was the Garden part.
 I spend a complete article about the functioning of these wireless sets and reasons of the often failed radio nets between the Divisional Command and Brigades, and Brigades and battalions, during that battle.
 This in the post, Battle of Arnhem Edition, an article also for special radio equipment and in the various posts of the wireless sets, to be seen in the categorie “British Wirelesss Sets and receivers“, also a setup of the the Light Warning Sets Units, The VEEP installation, and the Eureka Rebecca installation, used also at Arnhem.

-My home made Lancaster mockup.
+My Lancaster mock-up.

 If you have any questions or comments you can ask me on the contact from.